wilsonespina/PORTFOLIO_WDI_PROJECT_1/README.md

 * `c` - clear areas
 * `g` - goal area

-The function below iterates through a `for` loop and loads in a different `<li>` with specfic attributes according to what's in the gameString array:
+The function below iterates through a `for` loop and loads in a different `<li>` with specific attributes according to what's in the gameString array:

 ```js
   function loadBoard(){